check my CV here

 I am Suelen Calonga, an artist, researcher, and educator whose work challenges colonial legacies and reclaims African diasporic narratives.
 I was born and raised in Contagem, Brazil, but I am based now in Berlin, Germany, with my husband and our son (*2022).
-As a practioner of Ifá oracular science and priestess of Osun in the Lese Orisa cult, I bring spirituality to the center of my academic and artistic practices, emphasizing the importance of ancestral knowledge and cultural heritage.
+As a practioner of Esin Orisa Ibile as Iyalosun and Ifá, I bring spirituality to the center of my academic and artistic practices, emphasizing the importance of ancestral knowledge and cultural heritage.

 Currently pursuing a PhD in Art History at TU Berlin, Germany, supervised by Dr. Prof. Benedicte Savoy and co-supervised by Dr. Prof. Félix Ayoh-Omidire at Obafemi Awololo University at Ile-Ife, Nigeria, I explore the formation of European museum collections as spaces that perpetuate colonialism while advocating for the decolonization of traditional knowledge and practices.
 My academic and artistic work spans Brazil, West Africa, and Europe, tracing the spiritual, political and cultural trajectories of African-diasporic heritage collected in Brazil and kept for more than a century in Germany and their stories.